-- 7.2.1 The SEA Directive states that "Member States shall monitor the significant environmental effects of the implementation of plans and programmes in order, inter alia, to identify at an early stage unforeseen adverse effects, and to be able to undertake appropriate remedial action" (Article 10.1).
-In addition, the Environmental Report (or Sustainability Report) should provide "... a description of the measures envisaged concerning monitoring" (Annex I (i)). - 7.2.2 The SA monitoring framework should be targeted towards the aspects of the environmental, social and economic baseline which are assessed as likely to be significantly affected during implementation of the plan.
-Ideally SA monitoring proposals should be aligned with or incorporated within monitoring that is scheduled for the plan itself, both to avoid duplication and ensure that appropriate remedial action can be taken. - 7.2.3 Monitoring is particularly useful in helping to answer the following questions:
+- 7.2.1 The SEA Directive-Regulations states that "The responsible authority shall monitor the significant environmental effects of the implementation of each plan or programme with the purpose of identifying unforeseen adverse effects at an early stage and being able to undertake appropriate remedial action.
+Member States shall monitor the significant environmental effects of the implementation of plans and programmes in order, inter alia, to identify at an early stage unforeseen adverse effects, and to be able to undertake appropriate remedial action" (Article 10.1 Regulation 17(1)).
+In addition, the Environmental Report (or Sustainability Report) should provide "... a description of the measures envisaged concerning monitoring" (Annex I (i) Schedule 2(9)). - 7.2.2 The SA monitoring framework should be targeted towards the aspects of the environmental, social and economic baseline which are assessed as likely to be significantly affected during implementation of the plan.
+Ideally SA monitoring proposals should be aligned with or incorporated within monitoring that is scheduled for the plan itself, both to avoid duplication and ensure that appropriate remedial action can be taken.

-- Were the assessment's predictions of sustainability effects accurate? - Is the plan contributing to the achievement of desired sustainability objectives? - Are mitigation measures performing as well as expected? - Are there any unforeseen adverse effects?
+- 7.2.3 Monitoring is particularly useful in helping to answer the following questions: - Were the assessment's predictions of sustainability effects accurate? - Is the plan contributing to the achievement of desired sustainability objectives? - Are mitigation measures performing as well as expected? - Are there any unforeseen adverse effects?
 Are these within acceptable limits, or is remedial action required?